Lamont Summer Intern Program

 Lamont-Doherty Earth Observatory Summer Internship Program for Undergraduates

-Sponsored by the National Science Foundation Ocean Sciences REU Sites Program
+Sponsored by the National Science Foundation Ocean and Earth Sciences REU Sites Program

-Applicants should have an interest in conducting research in the Earth or ocean sciences.
-Two previous Earth- or ocean-science courses are desirable if they are available to the student.
-All students are required to have at least one year of calculus.
-Students choosing research in geochemistry and chemical oceanography are required to have at least two semesters of college-level chemistry.
-Students choosing research in marine biology are required to have at least two semesters of college-level biology.
-Students choosing research in geophysics should have at least three semesters of college-level physics.
+Applicants should have an interest in conducting research in the Earth, Ocean, Atmospheric and Environmental Sciences.
+Two previous college-level courses in one or more of these areas are desirable if they are available to the student.
+All students are preferred to have at least one year of calculus (high school or college) and/or good grades in college level mathematics.
+Students choosing research in geochemistry and chemical oceanography should have at least two semesters of college-level chemistry; in marine biology at least two semesters of college-level biology; and in geophysics should have at least two semesters of college-level physics.
+However, exceptions may be made in cases where the applicant’s college does not offer appropriate courses.

 The program features: